Underwater photo of a variety of fish, crustaceans and other marine life in slightly murky green water

 Marine Protection & Planning

-When designed properly, Marine protected areas (MPAs) are one of the best tools available to protect key marine species and habitats, and help address the global biodiversity crisis and the climate crises.
+When designed properly, Marine protected areas (MPAs) are one of the best tools available to protect key marine species and habitats, and help address the global biodiversity and climate crises.
 As part of marine planning processes, marine protected areas can provide a strong conservation foundation for a sustainable ocean economy.

 Eastern Canyons Marine Refuge